asheroto/winget-install/README.md

     -   Windows 11
     -   Server 2019/2022/2025
     -   Windows Sandbox
+    -   Server Core (on desktop experience) - still under beta testing, see #53 for details
 -   Not compatible with:
     -   Server 2016 or lower (WinGet not supported)
-    -   Server Core on any version (non desktop experience)

 ## Features